gordonwatts/IndicoInterface.NET/README.md

 1. Extract from github, open, and build.
 Make sure all tests pass.
 2. For new agenda format parsing, make sure that you add a new XML data file to the test rather than just fetching accross the web (the latter takes too long during testing).
+3. Create nuget package from the IndicoInterface.NET directory with the command "nuget pack .\IndicoInterface.NET.csproj -Prop Configuration=Release"